focusnet/focus-app-android/README.md

 - FocusApplogic#init() -> useExistingDataSet() -> warning in logs because is run on main thread. -> move to EntrypointActivity#doInBackground() ?
 - i18n change language always work? emulator sometimes give strange results.
 - getSupportedLanguages() -> from properties?
+- FocusInternalException:  FIXME probably bad practice.
+We should keep the original exception.
+- Translate to DE